ciniml/WireGuard-ESP32-Arduino/README.md

 # WireGuard Implementation for lwIP

-This project is a C implementation of the [WireGuard protocol](https://www.wireguard.com) intended to be used with the [lwIP IP stack](https://www.nongnu.org/lwip/)
+This project is a C implementation of the [WireGuard&reg;](https://www.wireguard.com/) protocol intended to be used with the [lwIP IP stack](https://www.nongnu.org/lwip/)

 # Motivation

-There is a desire to use secure communication in smaller embedded devices to communicate with off-premises devices; WireGuard seems perfect for this task due to its small code base and secure nature
+There is a desire to use secure communication in smaller embedded devices to communicate with off-premises devices; WireGuard&reg; seems perfect for this task due to its small code base and secure nature

-This project tackles the problem of using WireGuard on embedded systems in that it is:
+This project tackles the problem of using WireGuard&reg; on embedded systems in that it is:
 - malloc-free so fits into a fixed RAM size
 - written entirely in C
 - has low memory requirements in terms of stack size, flash storage and RAM